 - Define your marketplace.
 Having a clear understanding of the problem that your product or service uniquely solves is critical for creating effective sales strategies.
 But now you need to define your marketplace, identifying and targeting the audience that most likely needs your solutions.

 No doubt you developed your products and services with a general target audience in mind.
-Now you need to get more specific to identify your ideal target customers — those who are most likely to purchase your products and solutions.
+Now you need to get more specific to identify your ideal target customers — those who are most likely to make the decision to purchase your products and solutions.

 One tool that will help you to better define your marketplace is social media.
-Social platforms such as Facebook are what potential customers use to discuss their wants and needs, and to get product feedback from others in their social network.
+Social platforms such as Facebook are what potential customers use to discuss their wants and needs, and to get product feedback from others in their social network before making a purchase decision.
 You can use this social media data to gain critical insights that you can use to formulate both offline- and online-sales strategies that work.

 Having a clearly-defined target audience allows you to prioritize your current and prospective customer base.
 Then you can put your best efforts and resources to work on your most promising opportunities.